 It could be argued that no one fully understands what AIOps pertains to now in its aspirational rise within the IT management industry and community.
 AIOps is a moving target and a term hijacked by Observability vendor marketing.
 It’s hard to pin down.

 But for the most part, we can all probably agree that whatever the form of the solution, the ultimate goal is to augment humans’ intelligence in managing complex software systems of systems (SoS) and (micro)services – highly interconnected with emergent dynamics that can be attributed to rapid rates of change within the environment and the underlying behavioral of components.

 If the goal is indeed augmentation and assistance, then a definition of AIOps would start by looking at what precisely human intelligence is.
 It would be expected that AIOps would share some of the same characteristics of human intelligence.

-Note that a tool, technique, or technology could offer the greatest assistance to service management but still not be considered AIOps.
-AIOps is not the degree of assistance but the level of intelligence that a machine operates alongside a human operator.
+Note that a tool, technique, or technology could assist service management but still not be considered AIOps.
+It is not the degree of assistance but the level of intelligence that a machine operates alongside a human operator.